4bumuhammad/localstack-service-sqs-docker-compose/README.md

 <pre>
     ❯ docker-compose up

-        [+] Running 1/1
+        [+] Running 1/0
-        ⠿ Container localstack_sqs  Recreated                                                                                                                                       0.1s
+        ⠿ Container localstack_sqs  Created                                                                                                                                         0.0s
         Attaching to localstack_sqs
-        localstack_sqs  | Waiting for all LocalStack services to be ready localstack_sqs  | 2024-03-27 10:51:20,872 CRIT Supervisor is running as root.
+        localstack_sqs  | Waiting for all LocalStack services to be ready localstack_sqs  | 2024-03-27 10:58:19,913 CRIT Supervisor is running as root.
 Privileges were not dropped because no user is specified in the config file.
-If you intend to run as root, you can set user=root in the config file to avoid this message. localstack_sqs  | 2024-03-27 10:51:20,882 INFO supervisord started with pid 29 localstack_sqs  | 2024-03-27 10:51:21,900 INFO spawned: 'dashboard' with pid 47 localstack_sqs  | 2024-03-27 10:51:21,910 INFO spawned: 'infra' with pid 49 localstack_sqs  | 2024-03-27 10:51:21,976 INFO success: dashboard entered RUNNING state, process has stayed up for > than 0 seconds (startsecs) localstack_sqs  | 2024-03-27 10:51:21,976 INFO exited: dashboard (exit status 0; expected) localstack_sqs  | (. .venv/bin/activate; exec bin/localstack start --host)
+If you intend to run as root, you can set user=root in the config file to avoid this message. localstack_sqs  | 2024-03-27 10:58:19,923 INFO supervisord started with pid 31 localstack_sqs  | 2024-03-27 10:58:20,943 INFO spawned: 'dashboard' with pid 49 localstack_sqs  | 2024-03-27 10:58:20,954 INFO spawned: 'infra' with pid 51 localstack_sqs  | 2024-03-27 10:58:21,022 INFO success: dashboard entered RUNNING state, process has stayed up for > than 0 seconds (startsecs) localstack_sqs  | 2024-03-27 10:58:21,023 INFO exited: dashboard (exit status 0; expected) localstack_sqs  | (. .venv/bin/activate; exec bin/localstack start --host)
-        localstack_sqs  | 2024-03-27 10:51:22,981 INFO success: infra entered RUNNING state, process has stayed up for > than 1 seconds (startsecs) localstack_sqs  | Starting local dev environment.
+        localstack_sqs  | 2024-03-27 10:58:22,028 INFO success: infra entered RUNNING state, process has stayed up for > than 1 seconds (startsecs) localstack_sqs  | Starting local dev environment.
 CTRL-C to quit. localstack_sqs  | Waiting for all LocalStack services to be ready localstack_sqs  | Waiting for all LocalStack services to be ready